Do you have any questions? Email Us [email protected]

 Maximum Working Temperature 1650 °C

-ZTA also has high demand in the manufacturing industries.
-The properties such as high hardness, high wear resistance, chemical inertness at room temperature, high hot hardness, rapture strength, moderate heat resistance and compressive strength make its application superior than other cutting tool materials.
+In the manufacturing sector, ZTA stands out for its application in cutting tools, thanks to its superior properties such as high hardness, wear resistance, chemical inertness at room temperature, and high hot hardness.
+Its rapture strength, moderate heat resistance, and compressive strength make ZTA superior to other cutting tool materials, enhancing productivity and efficiency in manufacturing processes.

 ACM Ceramic Product Video